hendriknielaender/double-trouble/data/blog/product_engineers.md

 ## Time To Market: Unit test, Integration Test, Market Test?

-> CEO: Test your hypothesis as early as possible
+> Test your hypothesis as early as possible

-This was a personal learning that one of our founding CEOs felt strongly about.
+This was a personal learning that one founding CEO we both knew felt strongly about.
 A key learning which he often shared in company meetings.
 If we take this seriously and don't disregard this as a general sentiment, this has meaningful impact on our day-to-day work.

 This advice motivates the creation of small MVPs.
 If MVP creation takes ages, we are no longer in a position to follow this advice.
 Agile is supposed to help us here and it urges us to think in